UT-CHG/BET/doc/overview.rst

 of the method for engineers as well as application to a physically relevant problem in coastal ocean modeling.

-For more information about the methods and algorithms for Data-Consistent framework see `Combining Push-Forward Measures and Bayes' Rule to Construct Consistent Solutions to Stochastic Inverse Problems
+For more information about the methods and algorithms for Density-Based Data-Consistent framework see `Combining Push-Forward Measures and Bayes' Rule to Construct Consistent Solutions to Stochastic Inverse Problems
 <https://doi.org/10.1137/16M1087229>`_ and
 `Data-Consistent Inversion for Stochastic Input-to-Output Maps